What is Texas known for?

-Well, you can start by experiencing some things that are uniquely Texan, and Plano Moms are here with a list of a few of them.
+Well, you can start by experiencing some uniquely Texan things, and we are here with a list of a few of them.

 Barbecue (or BBQ) is a tradition that runs deep in the Lone Star State!
 Yes… you can’t visit Texas without trying some of the BBQ here, and honestly, you wouldn’t want to miss it either.

 Texas BBQ is more than just grilling, smoking or slow-cooking meat on charcoal or wood; it is about weekends hanging out with family and friends, a celebration of life that is passed down generations along with other family traditions.